 Ph.D. in Gerontology

 Balancing rigorous, high-level research training with leadership skills and the acquisition and application of cutting-edge scientific knowledge, a USC Davis School Ph.D. prepares graduates to take the lead in the research of their chosen aspect of gerontology.
 Ph.D. students take courses in a wide variety of subjects, including physiology of human development and aging, social policies related to aging, and the psychology and sociology of lifespan development.

 While studying closely with a faculty mentor, Ph.D. students will have the opportunity to zoom in on a specific area of interest and begin the extensive, exciting process of discovering their own academic specialization.
-Students who graduate from our Ph.D. program will enter the workforce armed with the highest-level gerontological education available and will be primed to begin their own careers in research, service or education, having attained mastery over their particular area of interest.
+Students who graduate from our Ph.D. program will enter the workforce armed with the highest-level gerontological education available and will be primed to begin their own careers in research, service, or education, having attained mastery over their particular area of interest.